Medicare: Let's Start with the Basics

 • Part B Medical Insurance covers doctor visits, procedures that don’t require an overnight hospital stay, and some preventive care.
 Part B is included in Original Medicare.

-• Part C Medicare Advantage combines Parts A, B, and D through a health care provider.
-Medicare Advantage plans also often include additional benefits.
+• Part C Medicare Advantage combines Parts A and B through a health care provider.
+Medicare Advantage plans often include additional benefits.

 Original Medicare vs. Medicare Advantage?